 Condensation tends to form on windows and doors, especially in the colder months.
-This condensation is unattractive and can cause mould (if settled in the corners and on the surrounding wall over a long period).
-Please keep reading to find out what condensation is, what causes it and how to prevent this.
+This condensation is unattractive and can cause mould if settled in the corners and on the surrounding wall over a long period.
+So what is condensation, what causes it, and how can you prevent it?

 Causes of Condensation